St Matthew's Church, Brixton: Parish

 Until 1824, Brixton was part of the large ancient parish of Lambeth, whose church stood about 3 mi away, next to Lambeth Palace.
-These arrangements were inconvenient for those living in the new housing that was already starting to appear along the main roads passing through Brixton, a situation that was addressed by the construction of four new churches at Waterloo, Kennington, Norwood and St Matthew's at Brixton.
+These arrangements were inconvenient for those living in the new housing that was already starting to appear along the main roads passing through Brixton, a situation that was addressed by the construction of four new churches named after the four Evangelists at Waterloo, Kennington, Norwood and St Matthew's at Brixton.
 The St Matthew's parish created in 1824 included Brixton, Brixton Hill, Herne Hill, Tulse Hill and (in modern terms) the Loughborough Junction and western Camberwell area.

 In 1886 the population of the parish amounted to 13,924 and was served by three clergy.
 The total proportion attending (morning and evening services) was 12.4%.

 In 1901 the population of the parish was 12,029.
 In the following year, there were two clergymen and the total proportion attending was 11.2%.
+The Church was able to support large scale musical events through its own amateur orchestra and oratorio choir: in 1902 there were five concerts and in 1903 seven, conducted by the organist Douglas Redman, including ambitious works such as Gade's cantata Zion and Tchaikovsky's Pathetique symphony.

 In 2002 St Matthew's parish was united with that of St Jude's in East Brixton, whose church building had been sold in 1980 and which had no incumbent since 1991.
 St Jude's was built in 1867–68.

 Based on statistics from the UK census, the Diocese of Southwark estimates the population of the parish was 12,100 in 2001 and 15,500 in 2011.
 It is not clear whether the figure for 2001 includes people who were then living in the former parish of St Jude's.